 You also have the right to confidentiality and a full explanation of why you’re being audited at every juncture.
 The IRS must allow you to choose your own lawyer, and can’t put any kind of pressure on you to make a decision on any matter.

-Address Your IRS Tax Audit Head-On and With the Right Information
+Survive Your IRS Tax Audit With Expert Tax Attorneys

 An IRS tax audit is a fact of life for S-Corps and C-Corps every year.
 It can be unnerving, but there’s no reason to panic as long as you follow the words of the advice above and address it head-on.